Home Ā» Wellness Ā» 7 Ways to Eat More Greens that Aren’t Salad

 2. Pesto + Pasta

 For the pastas, if you’re making a red sauce based dish, just stir in a bit of finely chopped greens into the sauce before you pour it over your pasta.
 If you’re making a Primavera or something with a bit more veggies, just add some greens to the mix.
-Not only will the dish become more vibrant, but you’ll also be adding lots of great nutrients into the meal!
+The dish will become much more vibrant!

 3. Breakfasts